Expedition 64

 Expedition 64 was the 64th long-duration expedition to the International Space Station.
 The mission began on 21 October 2020 with the undocking and departure of Soyuz MS-16 and ended on 17 April 2021 with the departure of Soyuz MS-17.

 Background, crew, and events

 The expedition started with the three person crew who launched onboard Soyuz MS-17 featuring ISS commander Sergey Ryzhikov and Sergey Kud-Sverchkov of Roscosmos, as well as NASA astronaut Kathleen Rubins.

-On 17 November 2020, the crew reached its full complement with the arrival of SpaceX Crew-1, the first operational flight of NASA's Commercial Crew Program (CCP), featuring NASA astronauts Michael S. Hopkins, Victor J. Glover, and Shannon Walker, as well as JAXA astronaut Soichi Noguchi.
+On 17 November 2020, the crew reached its full complement with the arrival of SpaceX Crew-1, the first operational flight of NASA's Commercial Crew Program (CCP), featuring NASA astronauts Mike Hopkins, Victor Glover, and Shannon Walker, as well as JAXA astronaut Soichi Noguchi.
 As Crew-1 consisted of a crew of four instead of three like the Soyuz, this marked the beginning of operations for crews of seven on the ISS.

-In the final week of the mission, Soyuz MS-18 and its three person crew featuring Roscosmos cosmonauts Oleg Novitsky and Pyotr Dubrov, as well as NASA astronaut Mark T. Vande Hei joined the mission.
+In the final week of the mission, Soyuz MS-18 and its three-person crew featuring Roscosmos cosmonauts Oleg Novitsky and Pyotr Dubrov, as well as NASA astronaut Mark T. Vande Hei joined the mission.